-Canon 200D versus Nikon P900
+Canon 200D vs Nikon P900

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon Coolpix P900 are two digital cameras that were announced, respectively, in June 2017 and March 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in June 2017 and March 2015.
 The 200D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (27 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the P900 are weather-sealed.